 Whilst we must look forward to the future of ESG reporting, a look back at the trends across different geographies and sectors can help reporters to understand what they can do to meet stakeholder reporting expectations.

-You can read our full report "The time has come" here.
+You can read out full report "Towards net zero" here.